Are you thinking of driving Maui’s Road To Hana? Then you better be prepared.

 Now’s not the time to catch up on sleep.

-Although you will likely find a couple fruit stands along the way, the Road To Hana offers very few options for grabbing a meal.
-So if you don’t stock up on drinks and snacks before setting out, you’ll be starving by the time you arrive in town.
+Although there a few fruit stands and roadside casual eateries along the way, the Road To Hana offers very few options for grabbing a full meal.
+So it good to stock up on drinks and snacks before setting out.
+But save a little room for some fresh banana bread!

 Holding up traffic on this winding stretch of road can cause chaos, especially if drivers try to pass.
 So be polite and earn some karma points by letting the locals scoot by.

-Those who want to gaze out at remote Hawaiian scenery will probably be better off booking a helicopter tour.
-Sure, these high-flying trips can be pricey – but it’s cheaper than paying fora tow-truck if your car gets stuck.
+Those who want to gaze out at remote Hawaiian scenery will probably be better off booking a helicopter tour!

-Share these must-follow tips for driving the Road To Hana with other savvy travellers.
-Click here to tweet this post.
+Like this article?
+Pin it! or share these must-follow tips for driving the Road To Hana with other savvy travelers.